almitchell/EMG-docs/docs/sequence-search.rst

 -----------

 On completion, a list of matching sequences is shown in order of E-value significance.
-Since identical peptides could be derived from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
+Since identical peptides can be derived from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
 The mapping to UniProt identifiers and MGnify run/sample accessions can be switched on by selecting ‘Customise’ on the results page and checking the appropriate boxes.